-This is a tutorial on how to prepare the grinding tools and disperse pigments into water to make your own water-based paint.
-This technique can be used to prepare dispersions of pigment in water to be mixed with gum arabic solution for watercolors, egg yolk for egg tempera, casein solution for casein paint, animal glue for distemper and for use in fresco painting.
-The same technique can be used to disperse pigments in preparation to make pastels and pigment sticks.
+This tutorial is on preparing the grinding tools and dispersing pigments into the water to make your watercolor paint—a solution of gum arabic for watercolors.
+This technique can be used to prepare dispersions of pigment in water to be mixed with egg yolk for egg tempera, casein solution for casein paint, animal glue for distemper, and for use in fresco painting.
+The same technique can be used to disperse pigments in preparation for making pastels and pigment sticks.

-Why grind pigments to make your own paint?
-There are two basic reasons for doing so: To break down agglomerates of pigment particles and to evenly disperse pigments in the paint binder.
-Most artists are aware of the need to smoothly mix pigment with a binding medium, but few are aware of how breaking agglomerations of pigment particles can also improve the color saturation of the paint.
+Why grind pigments to make your paint?
+Two primary reasons for doing so are to break down agglomerates of pigment particles and disperse pigments in the paint binder evenly.
+Most artists know the need to mix pigment with a binding medium smoothly.
+Still, few know how breaking agglomerations of pigment particles can also improve the color saturation of the paint.
 Fewer still know about the possibilities that grinding pigments afford for altering the visual appearance of paint.

-Dispersing pigments into a paint binder with a muller on a flat surface helps to breakdown agglomerations or pigment particles that clump together from moisture and other weak binding forces.
-This helps to not only make the final paint smoother, but improves the opacity and color saturation of the paint.
-However, it is a common mistake to think that the force of grinding with a muller on a flat surface actually grinds pigment particles into smaller sizes.
-Greater mechanical force must be applied in order to do so.
+Dispersing pigments into a paint binder with a muller on a flat surface helps to break down agglomerations or pigment particles that clump together from moisture and other weak binding forces.
+This helps make the final paint smoother and improves the opacity and color saturation of the paint.
+However, it is a common mistake to think that the force of grinding with a muller on a flat surface grinds pigment particles into smaller sizes.
+Greater mechanical force must be applied to do so.
 One way to do this is with a mortar and pestle.
-A pestle directs the entire force to a single point whereas a muller applies the same force spread out on its flat bottom surface.
-In addition, the pressure applied to the concave surface inside a mortar creates greater lateral forces to shear the particles in smaller ones.
-The action of grinding in a mortar can reduce the particle size of the pigment and, in some cases, alter its color substantially.
+A pestle directs the entire force to a single point, whereas a muller applies the same force across its flat bottom surface.
+In addition, the pressure applied to the concave surface inside a mortar creates greater lateral forces to shear the particles into smaller ones.
+Grinding in a mortar can reduce the particle size of the pigment and, in some cases, alter its color substantially.

-Not all pigments improve in color and appearance by being ground to a very fine powder and then mixed with a binding medium.
+Not all pigments improve in color and appearance by being ground to a very fine powder and mixed with a binding medium.
 For example, the natural mineral malachite loses its color saturation the finer it is ground.
-On the other hand, some pigments, like cinnabar and lazurite (lapis lazuli) improve their chromacity when grinding to the finest possible particle sizes.
+On the other hand, some pigments, like cinnabar and lazurite (lapis lazuli), improve their chromaticity when grinding to the finest possible particle sizes.

-Many synthetic pigments available to artists today are already prepared in extremely fine grades, since they are essentially made from precipitated chemical compounds.
-Whereas this makes for very uniform and small pigment particles that offer some advantages in covering power and tinting strength, it also removes the interesting textures and intense chromacity found in natural pigments.
+Many synthetic pigments available to artists today are prepared in extremely fine grades since they are made from precipitated chemical compounds.
+This makes for very uniform and small pigment particles that offer advantages in covering power and tinting strength.
+However, it also removes the exciting textures and intense chromaticity of natural pigments.
 At the very least, it does not allow the artist to control the pigment to its best potential in painting.
 Grinding pigments gives you the tools to overcome this limitation.

-Rublev Colours pigments from Natural Pigments are made to careful specifications that do not destroy the pigments best qualities and also allow the artist to refine them for his or her own use through elutriation or grinding.
-Many Rublev Colours pigments are basically raw materials that may require further processing by the artist to achieve certain desirable effects.
-Rublev Colours pigments can be used as they come out of the jar or you may grind them to smaller particle sizes and separate into different grades for special visual effects.
-As you become more aware of these possibilities, you may want to experiment, paying close attention to the way the pigments look when mixed with your medium, whether it is oil, egg, acrylic, casein or gum arabic.
+Rublev Colours pigments from Natural Pigments are made to careful specifications that do not destroy the pigment's best qualities and allow the artist to refine them for their use through elutriation or grinding.
+Many Rublev Colours pigments are raw materials that may require further processing by the artist to achieve specific desirable effects.
+Rublev Colours pigments can be used as they come out of the jar, or you may grind them to smaller particle sizes and separate them into different grades for special visual effects.
+As you become more aware of these possibilities, you may want to experiment, paying close attention to how the pigments look when mixed with your medium, whether it is oil, egg, acrylic, casein, or gum arabic.

-The tools you need to disperse pigments and make paint are quite simple and most are available locally.
+The tools you need to disperse pigments and make paint are pretty simple; most are available locally.
 For convenience, Natural Pigments has put together ato help you get all the tools and materials you need to get started.
 Here are the tools you will need to get started: